 In addition, Paul Smith was appointed as a member of Capstone's Board of Directors.
-Mr. Smith, who was previously the non-executive chairman of Capstone Power Corp. ("CPC"), brings a breadth of operations experience to the board.
+Mr. Smith, who was previously the nonexecutive chairman of Capstone Power Corp. ("CPC"), brings a breadth of operations experience to the board.
 On August 11, 2017, Paul Smith was appointed chairman of the board.
 Paul Malan, Capstone's outgoing chairman, remains on the Board of Directors.
+On September 13, 2017, Enis Moran resigned from the Board of Directors.